lowRISC/opentitan/doc/project/checklist.md

 For a transition from V0 to V1, the following items are expected be completed.
 Prefix "SIM" is applicable for simulation-based DV approach only, while "FPV" is for FPV approach only.

-### DV_PLAN_DRAFT_COMPLETED
+### DV_DOC_DRAFT_COMPLETED

-- DV Plan document drafted, indicating the overall DV strategy, intent and the testbench environment details with diagrams, details on TB, UVCs, checkers, scoreboard, interfaces, assertions, coverage objects (if applicable).
+- dv document drafted, indicating the overall DV strategy, intent and the testbench environment details with diagrams, details on TB, UVCs, checkers, scoreboard, interfaces, assertions, coverage objects (if applicable).
 - Details may be missing since most items are not expected to be fully developed at this stage.

 ### TESTPLAN_COMPLETED